Jordan1819/MusicLibraryManagement/README.md

 ### First Time Setup
 When you run the program for the first time, it will automatically:
-1. Create the `music.db` SQLite database file
+1. Create the `music.db` SQLite database if it doesn't already exist
 2. Create all necessary tables according to the schema
 3. Display the main menu